rwightman/efficientdet-pytorch/README.md

 * Any backbone in my `timm` model collection that supports feature extraction (`features_only` arg) can be used as a bacbkone.

 ## Updates

+### 2020-12-07
+* Training w/ fully jit scripted model + bench (`--torchscript`) is possible with inclusion of ModelEmaV2 from `timm` and previous torchscript compat additions.
+Big speed gains for CPU bound training.
+* Add weights for alternate FPN layouts.
+QuadFPN experiments (`efficientdet_q0/q1/q2`) and CSPResDeXt + PAN (`cspresdext50pan`).
+See updated table below.
+* Heads can have a different activation from FPN via config
+* FPN resample (interpolation) can be specified via config and include any F.interpolation method or `max`/`avg` pool
+* Default focal loss changed back to `new_focal`, use `--legacy-focal` arg to use the original.
+Legacy uses less memory, but has more numerical stability issues.
+* custom augmentation transform and collate fn can be passed to loader factory
+* `timm` >= 0.3.2 required, NOTE double check any custom defined model config for breaking change

 ### 2020-11-12
 * add experimental PAN and Quad FPN configs to the existing EfficientDet BiFPN w/ two test model configs
 * switch untrained experimental model configs to use torchscript compat bn head layout by default